crystal-lang/rfcs/text/0011-extending-api-docs.md

 # Summary

-This RFC would add a directive `:showdoc:` that would allow private / protected methods and objects, as well as C lib, fun, enum, etc, to show up in API documentation.
+We propose the addition of a `:showdoc:` directive that will allow to document normally undocumented types and methods, including libs and external functions.

 # Motivation